jyliao369/Password-Creator/README.md

 ![Generator in Action](./screenshots/screenshot2.JPG)

---Adding boolean values used to check if a certain password criteria is selected-- --Input prompt for user length password and criteria prompts--
+--Adding boolean values used to check if a certain password criteria is selected-- <br>
+--Input prompt for user length password and criteria prompts--
 ![Criteria Prompts](./screenshots/screenshot3.JPG)